 Proper functioning connection between the gut and the brain can be disrupted at any time.
 Infections that occurred early in life could have long term effects on the mucosal lining in the GI tract.
 Changes can also occur through poor diet, antibiotic use and cancer treatments.
 As well, variants on the FUT2 gene can lead to decreased Vitamin B12 absorption which ultimately promotes the growth of deleterious bacteria.
 Once the microbiome gets thrown off balance and the “bad bacteria” are able to overtake the good, inflammation, “leaky gut” (intestinal permeability) and an overgrowth of bad bacteria can occur.
 All of this can affect many areas of your life including mental health!
 Brain fog, poor concentration, memory issues, depression, anxiety are common with gut imbalance.
 The good news is this can be remedied by getting your gut into balance with the proper prebiotics, probiotics and learning what your FUT2 gene is doing.

-Prebiotics do not contain live bacteria, they are ingestible fibers that ferment in the GI tract.
+Prebiotics do not contain live bacteria, they are ingestible fibres that ferment in the GI tract.
 Once fermented the probiotic bacteria go to work consuming them and converting it all to gut healthy substances.
 There are many foods rich in prebiotics such as artichokes, cabbage, legumes, oats, leeks, onions and chicory.
 I’m a big believer in supplementation of prebiotic whole foods and that’ll be discussed later in this article.

-Probiotics contain live bacteria that work in conjunction with the probiotic fiber as written above.
+Probiotics contain live bacteria that work in conjunction with the probiotic fibre as written above.
 There are many foods that are rich in probiotics and, as they are filled with live bacteria they are very heat sensitive.
 Foods include sauerkraut, kimchi, kombucha, apple cider vinegar, miso, yogurt, kefir and cottage cheese.
 Probiotics can also be supplemented but it can be complicated and we’ll talk about that further in the article.

 The FUT2 Gene

-This is an interesting gene because it not only controls how we absorb and use Vitamin B12 but as a consequence of variants in the gene it will also affect our gut health and mental health.
+This is an interesting gene because it not only controls how we absorb and use Vitamin B12 but as a consequence of variants in the gene it will also affect our gut health and mental health.?
 In fact, individuals with FUT2 variants or SNP’s can suffer from anxiety, depression and mitochondrial dysfunction.

-FUT2 is important for producing the pre-biotic 2′-fucosyllactose (2′-FL).
+FUT2 is important for producing the pre-biotic 2′-fucosyllactose (2′-FL).?
 We discussed the foods that can give us prebiotics but we also need a proper functioning 2′-FL for the health producing bacteria Bifobacteria.
-FUT2 in low levels because of gene SNP’s can also lead to decreased B12 levels, leading to anemia, increased homocysteine levels and impaired immune system.
+FUT2 in low levels because of gene SNP’s can also lead to decreased B12 levels, leading to anemia, increased homocysteine levels and impaired immune system.?
 This in turn will inhibit prebiotic Bifobacteria production and will promote the growth of deleterious bacteria and hence, depression and anxiety.
 If you have inhibited Bifobacteria production, you can eat all the prebiotic foods but it may not be enough to overcome the invasion of the bad bacteria.